Sanrax/flashcart-guides/docs/tutorials/icon-change.md

 ### Reverting Changes

-If you would like to restore your original banner and make the cart function on stock systems again, or your cart was bricked because of a mistake during the flashrom editing, you can restore the original flashrom to the cart using cart-flasher.
+If you would like to restore your original banner and make the cart function on stock systems again, use the DS banner backup you created with Cart-Flasher.
+This restores only the banner area.

+If your cart was already bricked by a previous full flashrom write, restore a known-good flashrom backup instead.

 You will need a modded DSi or 3DS console to restore a bricked cart that does not boot anymore.
 If your cart boots but you want to revert the banner, any console will work.